PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 Artificial Intelligence, often in the form of machine learning, underpins decisions that profoundly affect our society.
 For example, it may decide if you get car insurance or if you are eligible for parole.

-Machine learning makes use of data by learning through the generalization of examples, defining that apply for past cases, but also predicting future unseen cases (See Figure 1).
+Machine learning uses data by learning through the generalization of examples, defining rules that apply for past cases, and predicting future unseen cases (See Figure 1).

 <img src="./images/ml_diagram.jpg" alt="Traditional vs. Machine learning" width="400">

 *Figure 1: Traditional vs. machine learning.*

-ML can be very useful to make data-driven decisions, uncovering relevant factors that humans might overlook.
+Machine learning can come in handy when making data-driven decisions, uncovering relevant factors that humans might overlook.
 However, it does not ensure fair decisions.

-Before we can start with our quest to make AI more 'fair'.
-We need to define the concept a bit further:
+Before we can start with our quest to make AI more 'fair', we need to define the concept a bit further:

 __1a__ Watch the video Why monkeys (and humans) are wired for fairness by Sarah Brosnan.